Will anyone watch?

 I will admit I don’t enjoy museums as much as I used to because they are always very crowded, but, it’s always better to see art in person!

 Have you gone to any shows lately?
 Are there any you plan to visit this year?

 It is the unknown that excites the ardor of scholars, who, in the known alone, would shrivel up with boredom.Wallace Stevens

-20 years ago this May (gulp), I moved to New York City only two days after graduating college.
+In May of 2000 (gulp that’s a long time ago), I moved to New York City only two days after graduating college.

 The city was almost completely unknown to me.
 I had only visited on field trips and had rather spontaneously decided to move there during my last semester of art school.